 In the past, when Costco sold their diamonds with GIA certificates, they had legitimately very good prices.
 Now that they have relaxed their standards (yet still charge the same price), their value has dropped significantly.

-Costco always had inherent drawbacks.
+Costco has fundamental drawbacks inherent to their business model.
 They have no service in the store and their selection is very poor.
 Contrast their selection with the thousands of possibilities you can see at a jeweler.
 Take James Allen’s inspiration gallery, where you can look at endless diamond and setting combinations, for example.

 With their drop in quality/value paired with their lack of service and selection, you should not be buying engagement rings from Costco.
-You will be much better off buying your diamond from a top online dealer like James Allen.
+You will be much better off buying your diamond from a top online dealer like James Allen or Blue Nile.
 If you prefer some personal help in finding the right ring, feel free to contact us.

 There is no reason for me to bother with a history of Costco — the company’s reputation precedes them.
 Speaking personally, I love Costco.
 My family and I have been long time customers of Costco and I admire the company’s philosophies.